Why is workforce planning important? Because employees are the foundation upon which every successful company is built.

 Preparing for the unanticipated

 A successful strategic plan looks at your current business needs and your future requirements so your company can avoid potential and unexpected problems, saving time and money in the long run.
+This includes unexpected absences and resignations – the average time to fill an open position is 42 days.
+Workforce planning can help minimize this time and help you end up with a better outcome, like an employee with the right skills who remains employed in the long term.

 List Of Strategic Workforce Planning Documents